 “Shouldn’t I get to name her?”
 Adriana said.

-Lester snatched the bag from the table, scope still trailing, and held it above his unshorn head so that the top handles brushed the ceiling.
-“And I dub this, the most epic and Excalibur of all messenger-style bags ever granted by a generous sponsor to a deserving young Shriexer to reward her can-do attitude, spirit, and moxie… Chibihome!”
+Lester snatched the bag from the table, Kate’s scope still trailing from the top, and held it up where it nearly brushed the ceiling.
+“And I dub this, the most epic and Excalibur of all field bags ever granted by a generous sponsor to a deserving young Shriexer to reward her can-do attitude, spirit, and moxie… Chibihome!”

 “Oh, no,” Adriana said.
 “Please don’t.”